 1. All equipment related to the use, storage or processing of hazardous materials/equipment shall be removed and properly disposed of under the direct, full-time supervision of a qualified Laboratory Specialist fully conversant with the chemistry and properties of the material/equipment involved.
 Certification is required.
 Contractors are responsible for the removal of all hazardous materials/equipment and chemicals from the work site as well as proper disposal of all hazardous waste generated by their project.

 2. Hazardous chemicals, waste, and other pollutants may not be discharged to the sanitary or storm sewer systems at any time.
-Releases to the environment must be reported to /EH&S immediately.
+Releases to the environment must be reported to UCCS PD /EH&S immediately.

 ENVIRONMENTAL RESPONSIBILITIES